Are you planning a trip with your pet?

 For traveling internationally with your pet, the main piece of advice we can give is: Begin planning early!
 Your pet may require several blood tests and treatments before it is able to travel so we urge you to seriously consider the time and costs associated, along with length of your stay in the foreign country in deciding if traveling with your pet internationally is necessary.
 Airline travel is stressful for pets, but we realize sometimes it is the only option and are here to help make it the easiest as possible for you and your pet.

-To begin planning international travel arrangements for your pet, please call us at 303-499-5505 or e-mail Dr. Alt - email@example.com.
-We will provide you with the requirements for your destination and develop an approximate schedule and estimate of associated costs.
+To begin planning international travel arrangements for your pet, please call us at 303-499-5505 or e-mail our practice manager, Mallory- email@example.com.
+We will provide you with the requirements for your destination and develop an approximate schedule of completion.

 Visit our Pet Travel Page for more information on planning and preparing for your next trip!